Joseph H. Conlin

-Joseph H. Conlin (February 12, 1928 – March 5, 2007) was an American impresario and opera director.
-Born in Chicago, Conlin founded Conlin Associates, a New York based talent management agency which presented many important European artists via United States tours, including Beniamino Gigli, Jussi Björling, and Renata Tebaldi.
+Joseph H. Conlin (February 12, 1928 – March 5, 2007) was an American impresario and opera director.Born in Chicago, Conlin founded Conlin Associates, a New York based talent management agency which presented many important European artists via United States tours, including Beniamino Gigli, Jussi Björling, and Renata Tebaldi, as well as numerous American and international artists, including violinist Rony Rogoff, pianist Sylvia Zaremba, Sherill Milnes, Roberta Peters, Victoria Livengood, and the piano duo DeMaio and Silver.
 He also served as the General Director of the Palm Beach Opera during the 1980s.
 At the time of his death in West Palm Beach, Florida he was president of the Musicians' Club of New York and was still active as a concert presenter.